leap71/LEAP71_RoverWheel/README.md

 ### Prep

 This is a small library for generating rover wheel geometries using the [PicoGK](https://github.com/leap71/PicoGK) engine and the [ShapeKernel](https://github.com/leap71/LEAP71_ShapeKernel) library.
 This is an excercise to demonstrate how a modular latticing-like workflow and the concept of coordinate transformations can be applied to create complex, neatly curved wheels.
 Think of the wheels as made from soft, rubbery material, where their springiness / stiffness is a function of the shape and wall thickness of the individual elements that you see within.
-For stiff, metal wheels you would propably go with less elements and details.